francisquinha/pencil/ESOF-docs/SoftwareProcesses.md

 A software process is a set of activities that result in a software product.
 Some of these activities involve programming in one or more languages, but that is not the whole software process or even the most crucial part.
 Aside from coding and even designing or testing, a true software process should guarantee that the final product will satisfy the needs of the client, will be done in the time frame established and will be cost effective.

 The equilibrium between scope, schedule and cost is very difficult to obtain.
 The client will typically pull for a large scope, within a reduced schedule and with a small cost.
 While the development team will probably need to partly compromise at least one of these three aspects.
-But once an agreement as been reached to what point of this triangle one is aiming, that contract needs to be respected and that must never come at the cost of quality.
+But once an agreement as been reached to what point of this triangle one is aiming, this contract needs to be respected and that must never come at the cost of quality.

 <div align="center">
 	<img src=pyramid.jpg height=200>